lias-laboratory/biogitom/Experiments/ncit2doid/GN_Ablation/Results_log_ncit2doid_GN_Ablation.md

 # Define the path where all prediction results will be saved in TSV format
 # This file will store detailed prediction results, including all candidate scores.
 all_predictions_path = f"{results_dir}/{task}_all_predictions.tsv"

-# Define the path where all ranking prediction results will be saved in TSV format
-# This file will store predictions sorted by rank based on their scores.
-all_predictions_path_ranked = f"{results_dir}/{task}_all_predictions_ranked.tsv"

 # Define the path where formatted ranking predictions will be saved in TSV format
 # This file will contain predictions formatted for evaluation using ranking-based metrics.